Romanian Orthodox Church: Post-revolution (1989–present)

 As Romania made the transition to democracy, the church was freed from most of its state control, although the State Secretariat for Religious Denominations still maintains control over a number of aspects of the church's management of property, finances and administration.
 The state provides funding for the church in proportion to the number of its members, based on census returns and "the religion's needs" which is considered to be an "ambiguous provision".
 Currently, the state provides the funds necessary for paying the salaries of priests, deacons and other prelates and the pensions of retired clergy, as well as for expenses related to lay church personnel.
 For the Orthodox church this is over 100 million euros for salaries, with additional millions for construction and renovation of church property.
 The same applies to all state-recognised religions in Romania.

 The state also provides support for church construction and structural maintenance, with a preferential treatment of Orthodox parishes.
 The state funds all the expenses of Orthodox seminaries and colleges, including teachers' and professors' salaries who, for compensation purposes, are regarded as civil servants.

-Since the fall of Communism, Greek-Catholic Church leaders have claimed that the Eastern Catholic community is facing a cultural and religious wipe-out: the Greek-Catholic churches are allegedly being destroyed by representatives of the Eastern Orthodox Church, whose actions are supported and accepted by the Romanian authorities.
+Since the fall of communism, Greek-Catholic Church leaders have claimed that the Eastern Catholic community is facing cultural and religious eradication.
+They cite opposition from the Romanian Orthodox Church to the restitution of churches that historically belonged to the Greek Catholic Church, as well as what they describe as support from the Romanian government for this position.
 In the context of the universality of Eastern Orthodoxy, Mihail Neamțu argued in 2006 that by calling itself "Romanian", the ROC "is laying claim to a perfect match between religious and national identity that is not borne out by real life".

 The church openly supported banning same-sex marriage in a referendum in 2018.
 The church believes that homosexuality is a sin and unnatural.

+According to the preliminary results of the 2021 census, the number of Orthodox Christians in Romania was approximately 2.3 million lower than a decade earlier.
+This decline may be partly explained by the decrease in the country's total population.